robpickerill/programming-tests/README.md

 Programming tests I pick up and have a go at from around the web.

 Test scenario are in the comments.
-I try to also include unit tests, which are tested by pytest and travis-ci.
+I try to also include very simple unit tests (no testing standards met), which are tested by pytest and travis-ci.